dougdesigner/mags/README.md

 }
 ```

+Name it RedshiftS3ZeroETLRole.
 After creating the IAM role, associate it with your Redshift serverless workspace.
 This integration enables Redshift to securely access the data files in our S3 bucket while maintaining proper access controls and security boundaries.

 Note: We will need to save the ARN for this IAM role for use in our auto copy jobs.
-You can save it now and store it, you can also find it in your Namespace under the Security and encryption tab.
+You can save it now and store it, you can also find it in your Serverless Namespace under the Security and encryption tab.

 #### Redshift Query Editor v2